Politics, as a practise, whatever its professions, has always been the systematic organization of hatreds. politics

 I have written too much history to have faith in it and if anyone thinks I'm wrong, I am inclined to agree with him. faith & history

-The progress of evolution from President Washington to President Grant was alone evidence to upset Darwin. alone
+The progress of evolution from President Washington to President Grant was alone evidence to upset Darwin. being alone

 He too serves a certain purpose who only stands and cheers. politics